 Paula Broadwell won't be charged with cyberstalking: U.S. Justice Dept.

-Former Commander of International Security Assistance Force and U.S. Forces-Afghanistan Gen. David Petraeus, left, shaking hands with Paula Broadwell, co-author of 'All In: The Education of General David Petraeus.'
-(AP / ISAF)
+Former Commander of International Security Assistance Force and U.S. Forces-Afghanistan Gen. David Petraeus, left, shakes hands with Paula Broadwell, co-author of 'All In: The Education of General David Petraeus,' July 13, 2011.
+(ISAF)

 Published Tuesday, December 18, 2012 12:48PM EST